robcarver17/skipperman/docs/ideas.md

 ### Required for training event (Can wait):

+- add health to ticksheets
+- add contact details and health to roll call report
 - multiple filter: filter volunteer sheet on available days (only volunteers available on a given day), only volunteers available and unallocated on a given day, only volunteers with certain skills
 - store of previous events volunteer role / cadet allocation to speed up loading
 - click on cadet name to see previous groups